ptsteadman/notebook/essays/gray-man-style.md

 # The Danger of Gray Men

-After the election, one of my friends tweeted that he was going to buy a gun.
+The day after the election, one of my friends tweeted that he was going to buy a gun.
 About six months later, another friend responded to the tweet, gently dragging him for not actually buying the gun.